-The company holds 13,593,875 shares in Zamia which was delisted from the ASX in 2018 and has not lodged Financial Statements from that date.
+The company holds 13,593,875 shares (which represents a minority interest) in Zamia which was delisted from the ASX in 2018.

 Zamia retains exploration permits in the Clermont District of Central Queensland.

 Further Information on Zamia and its projects can be found at www.zamia.com.au.